-The .pc directory and its sub-directories cannot be relocated, but .pc may be a symbolic link.
 While patches are applied to the source tree, the .pc directory is essential for many operations, including taking patches off the stack (quilt pop), and refreshing patches (quilt refresh).
 Files in the .pc directory are automatically removed when they are no longer needed, so usually there is no need to clean up manually.
+The QUILT_PC environment variable can be used to override the location of the .pc directory.